 Most structural fires, fire deaths and fire injuries occur in the home.
 This course addresses some of the most important responsibilities of the modern fire service; teaching the public to prevent or if needed, escape fires and related emergencies.
 We have adopted the approach that we must learn from each incident then put the information to work to prevent fires and fire losses through public fire and life safety education.
 Topics include: general requisite knowledge, administration, planning and development, education and implementation, and evaluation.

-Pre-requisites: All Required FRSC 1141 - Hazardous Materials Operations FRSC 1020 - Basic Firefighter - Emergency Services Fundamentals FRSC 1030 - Basic Firefighter - MODULE I FRSC 1040 - Basic Firefighter - MODULE II Co-requisites: None
+FRSC 1141 - Hazardous Materials Operations FRSC 1020 - Basic Firefighter - Emergency Services Fundamentals FRSC 1030 - Basic Firefighter - MODULE I FRSC 1040 - Basic Firefighter - MODULE II

 FRSC 1060 - Fire Prevention, Preparedness and Maintenance